-The Studies and Professional Issues in Research in Education (SPIRE) module is focussed upon issues that most impact upon the young person’s experience of education in the 21st Century.
-In sessions you will be asked to: consider a range of issues relating to diversity and inclusion; engage with research and policy and link all of this to your own experience in the classroom.
+The Studies and Professional Issues in Research in Education (SPIRE) module is focused upon issues that most impact upon the young person’s experience of education in the 21st Century.
+In sessions you will be asked to consider a range of issues relating to education, engage with research and policy and link all of this to your own experience in the classroom.

 You’ll spend a minimum of 120 days in school which are divided into two blocks allowing you to develop a broad understanding of the role of the teacher in contrasting settings.
 You’ll also spend the equivalent of 8 weeks in University, with a mix of lectures and small group seminars designed to support you in developing a strong and confident knowledge of your subject area.

 Underpinning the School Experience Module is Professional Studies which prepares you for the wider roles and responsibilities of the teacher.
-This will be enhanced by ongoing training during school experience and will include aspects such as: behaviour management, working with pupils with English as an Additional Language and Special Educational Needs.
-Assessment of this module is through a portfolio of evidence and will require you to demonstrate your engagement across all eight of the Teachers’ Standards.
+This will be enhanced by ongoing training during school experience and will include aspects such as behaviour management, working with pupils with English as an Additional Language and Special Educational Needs.

-The programme at Goldsmiths is taught and assessed at masters Level.
-In addition to a recommendation for QTS, if you pass all academic elements of the programme, you will also leave with 60 masters level credits, equivalent to one third of a masters degree.
+The programme is taught and assessed at master’s level.
+In addition to the award of QTS, if you pass all academic elements of the programme at an appropriate level, you will graduate with 60 master’s level credits which are equivalent to one-third of a master’s degree.
 Full academic support is provided to ensure you are fully prepared for assessment regardless of your prior experiences.

 PGCE Media Studies with English